Stuart Forster writes a product review of the PNY Mobee Gimbal Stabiliser for smartphones.

 The user guide is just eight pages long.
 After unpacking the gimbal and setting it to charge — using the enclosed Micro-USB cable — I browsed the guide to gain an understanding of how to operate the gimbal.
 The controls to tilt, pan and zoom the smartphone’s camera are on the unit’s joystick-like handle.

-Experimenting with the gimbal
+Filming with a gimbal

 I used the gimbal to take a series of still photographs then switched into video mode.
 Experimenting with zooming, tilting and panning proved fun.

-Over the weeks ahead I hope that my video editing skills will develop and I’ll become able to create professional looking vlogs.
+Over the weeks ahead I hope that my video editing skills will develop and I’ll become able to create professional-looking vlogs.

 The lightness and simplicity of the PNY Mobile Gimbal Stabiliser makes me confident that I’ll be able to carry the unit with me frequently.
 That means I’ll be likely to use it.